Characters who have appeared in several films of the James Bond franchise.

 Appearances: Dr. No | From Russia with Love

-Strictly speaking, she is the very first Bond Girl moviewise, although a minor one.
+Strictly speaking, she is the very first Bond Girl moviewise, although not the main one.
 Trench first appears in Dr. No, where she first meets Bond during a game of Baccarat at the London club Le Cercle.
-She reappears briefly in From Russia with Love for some "unfinished business" with Bond, making her the first Bond Girl to appear more than once in the series.
+She reappears briefly in From Russia With Love for some "unfinished business" with Bond, making her the first Bond Girl to appear more than once in the series.

 - Lady in Red: What she wears at the Le Cercle club.